ProgramatorPL/AI-Image-Generator/README.md

 If you want to use v-prediction models add vp, v-pred or others to the filename!

-These two thing can be combined together.
+These two things mentioned above can be combined together.

 Civitai is able to fully read the generated image metadata expect for the model name.
 Keep that in mind.